Terms and conditions of website usage

 Welcome to our website

-The term “use-IP Ltd” or “us” or “we” refers to the owner of the website whose registered office is use-IP Ltd, The Hub, Lewisham Road, DOVER, CT17 0PA.
+The term “use-IP Ltd” or “us” or “we” refers to the owner of the website whose registered office is use-IP Ltd, Floor 1 Maritime House, 178-180 Snargate Street, Dover, Kent.
+CT17 9BZ.
 Our company registration number is 6517588 – Registered in England and Wales.

 The term “you” refers to the user or viewer of our website.